Chapter 26 (Legion): Plot

-Having sensed him through Cerebro, Charles Xavier (Harry Lloyd) flies to Morocco to find Farouk (Navid Negahban).
+Having sensed him through Cerebro, Charles Xavier (Harry Lloyd) flies to Morocco to find Amahl Farouk (Navid Negahban).
 Farouk actually expected him, and has a chauffeur pick him up at the airport.
 At the time hallway, David (Dan Stevens) and Switch (Lauren Tsai) find that time is becoming unstable, with a door trapping David in a loop of previous events.

 Charles arrives at Farouk's monastery, who welcomes him and invites him for dinner.
 During dinner, Farouk shows the astral plane to Xavier, teaching him how to use it.
 Meanwhile, Syd (Rachel Keller), Cary (Bill Irwin) and Kerry (Amber Midthunder) arrive at Charles' mansion, finding Gabrielle Haller (Stephanie Corneliussen) with her baby.
 Syd talks with her, until she realizes that the baby is David himself.
 Kerry suggests killing him, but Syd is conflicting in doing so, claiming they can still save David through time.

 While experiencing visions, Charles is visited by David.
 After confirming his identity, he takes Charles inside his mind to talk.
 He then projects to Charles everything that happened in his life, surprising Charles.
 Later, Charles and David meet with Farouk, as the meeting is a trap so David can kill Farouk.
 However, Switch starts feeling the side effects of time travel, causing them to constantly jump through many places.
 During this, Charles discovers the alternate versions of David inside his mind, disturbing him.

 Syd talks with Gabrielle about properly raising David, warning her that David could become evil in the future if she does not love him enough.
 However, the time demons appear and stalk them through the house.
-While visiting Farouk, Charles discovers that his "children" are just vessels that contain his victims.
-Concluding that he won't stop his nature, Charles reunites with David, with both intending to fight him.
-Present day Farouk manages to escape from "the time between the time", manifesting in the monastery and meeting his past self.
+While visiting Farouk, Charles discovers that his "children" are vessels that contain his victims.
+Concluding that he will not stop his nature, Charles reunites with David, with both intending to fight him.
+Present day Farouk manages to escape from "the time between time", manifesting in the monastery and meeting his past self.